SolicenTEAM/UEExtractor/README.md

 Made with ❤️ for **all** translators and translation developers.

-This a script/tool to extract `LocresCSV` from unpacked directory from the **`.pak` or (`.utoc`|`.ucas`)** archive format from the [Unreal Enigne](https://www.unrealengine.com/) (4 - 5.0).
+This a script/tool to extract `locresCSV` from unpacked directory from the **`.pak` or `.ucas`** archive format [Unreal Enigne](https://www.unrealengine.com/) (4.0 - 5.1).

-With it, you will receive a `LocresCSV` file for localization of the game based on its resources.
-However, `LocresCSV` is not a special format, and this name is only used to separate from the regular CSV file, which it is anyway.
+With it, you will receive a `locresCSV` file for localization of the game based on its resources.
+However, `locresCSV` is not a special format, and this name is only used to separate from the regular CSV file, which it is anyway.

 ## LocresCSV Structure:
 Will be imported or converted to `.locres` file.